- Study a course accredited by the British Association of Behavioural Cognitive Psychotherapies (BABCP)

 How you will learn

 Our teaching and learning approach varies depending on the nature of the subject.
 They will incorporate strategies such as problem-solving, lectures, group work, and skills based practice to provide you with a practical, occupationally focused learning experience.
-All the members of our teaching team are practicing cognitive behavioural therapists.
+All the members of our teaching team are practising cognitive behavioural therapists.
 Your personal tutor will monitor your progress and support your studies.

 How you will be assessed